Guest post by Katie Sanakai for 30 Day Singer and Guitar Tricks

 How do I use these techniques?

 Start with the song you’d like to sing.
 As you sing it, keep a hand on your chest to feel what sections of the song are in your chest versus your head voice.
-If there is a section that feels hard to transition, try singing it in each way and find the best spot to transition between registers.
+If a section feels hard to transition, try singing it in each way and find the best spot to transition between registers.

 Comments